 Apple’s future proof marketing

 Apple redefined how we live when they introduced the Ipod, Iphone and the Ipad.
-Although they’re both pieces of tech aimed at an adult market, it’s a younger generation like my nephews and nieces (9 and 12) who have now grown up with it.
+Although they’re both pieces of tech aimed at an adult market, it’s a younger generation like my nephews and nieces who have now grown up with it.
 They’re so familiar with Apple products that they don’t think that there’s any substitutes but what they don’t know is that Apple was a maker of computers who went out on a limb to produce the Ipod, a mobile music player, in a sector which they had no experience of.
-They targeted a different audience and became who they are today, as well as inadvertently creating a loyal future customer base in a totally different sector of technology.
+They targeted a different audience and became who they are today, inadvertently creating a loyal future customer base in a totally different sector of technology.

 Edward Bernays Torches of Freedom marketing c

 Our own small business marketing ideas

-We’re a B2B brand and design agency in Essex, UK and over the years though I found new segments and trends with my customer base.
+We’re a B2B brand studio in Essex, UK and over the years I found new segments and trends with my customer base.
 This helped me to target new audiences based on demographics and geographics.
 Here’s what I found and implemented:

 - All of my clients were based in and around London, and nationally throughout the UK but none were local in Essex.
 To resolve I started marketing to local businesses and won new clients.

 - My customer base was always B2B service providers but in the last 3 years around 75% of new business have been B2C businesses in retail.

 - I’ve also won a number of clients in the medical and science field.